The Career Exploration Program is a free, 14-week program that allows women to explore their interests in the trades or technologies.

 What happens during the CEP?

 You earn certificates in Workplace Hazardous Materials Information Systems (WHMIS), Occupational Health and Safety (OHS) and Standard First Aid and CPR.
-Certificates in Fall Protection and Confined Space may also be offered.
 You will also be introduced to basic tools and equipment.

 You get hands-on exposure to trades and technology programs offered at the Nova Scotia Community College (NSCC) campuses.
 You can try out a range of programs such as: power engineering, electrical, pipe trades, automotive collision and repair, heavy duty equipment, metal fabrication, welding, mechanical engineering technology, gas technician, industrial rigging, natural resources and environmental technology, computer electronics and so many more.
 As well, you go on site visits to local employers to see how different operations work and what the working conditions are.
 And, guest speakers come into the Women Unlimited classroom to give inside accounts of their worksites.
 Employers, union representatives and apprenticeship training officers are also invited in to speak to the class.
 Women working in trades and technology occupations share their experiences … many are Women Unlimited grads!
 You learn about the labour market and how to plan your career path in trades and technology.

 Math is an essential skill for trade or technology programs.
 Women Unlimited runs a non-threatening, math-refresher program where you can face and overcome any "math" fears before college entry.
-You will also improve your communication and computer skills and be introduced to Computer-Aided Design (CAD).
-You will strengthen your mechanical aptitude and spatial awareness and learn about quality assurance.
+You will also improve your communication and computer skills.

 You'll also attend sessions to help build your self-esteem, learn about assertiveness, goal setting, time management, restorative communications and problem solving.
 You'll work on your portfolio and build it over the 14-weeks.
 As you bring all you've done together, you'll find you have accomplished many things in your life.
 You'll find you have many transferable skills.
 When you move on, your portfolio will move with you, ready for your next accomplishment and your next success.
 You will work on your presentation skills and improve your fitness, health and wellness.